ericafenyo/authentication/README.md

 # Authentication

-A REST API for handling user authentication
+An API for handling user authentication